weaveworks-experiments/flux-classic/site/fluxctl.md

-      --image string    select only containers with this image --labels string   select only containers with these labels, given as comma-delimited key=value pairs --name string     give the selection a friendly name (otherwise it will get a random name) --tag string      select only containers with this tag
+      --image string    select only containers with this image --labels string   select only containers with these labels, given as comma-delimited key=value pairs --name string     give the selection a friendly name (otherwise it will get a random name) --instance-port number     use this instance port instead of the default for the service --tag string      select only containers with this tag
 ```